losrobbos/github-flow-guide/GIT_WORKFLOW.github.md

 ```
 git checkout main // always start your branch from the latest main
-git fetch // make sure you have the latest version of main
+git fetch // make sure you have the latest remote version of main
-git pull // in case master has updates
+git pull // in case remote main has updates => changes will now be merged into your local main
 git checkout -b yourMassiveNewFeature main // create a new branch for your feature
 // now code your stuff on the branch in vscode
 ```